solomonfisseha/ELk-Project/README.md

 # ELk-Project
 This files is the repository were used to configure the network depicated below.
 ![Network Diagram](diagram.png)

-- These files have been tested and used to generate a live ELK deployment on Azure.
+...These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the yml and config file may be used to install only certain pieces of it, such as Filebeat.

 * ![ansible config](https://github.com/the-Coding-Boot-Camp-at-UT/UTA-MCC-VIRT-CYBER-PT-03-2021-U-C/blob/main/Lesson%20Plans/13-Elk-Stack-Project/Activities/Stu_Day_1/Unsolved/Resources/ansible.cfg)
-  # make change:
+  ###### make change:
              remote_users: RedAdmin

 * ![Ansible host file](https://github.com/the-Coding-Boot-Camp-at-UT/UTA-MCC-VIRT-CYBER-PT-03-2021-U-C/blob/main/Lesson%20Plans/13-Elk-Stack-Project/Activities/Stu_Day_1/Solved/Resources/hosts)
 * ![installing ELk](https://github.com/the-Coding-Boot-Camp-at-UT/UTA-MCC-VIRT-CYBER-PT-03-2021-U-C/blob/main/Lesson%20Plans/13-Elk-Stack-Project/Activities/Stu_Day_1/Solved/Resources/install-elk.yml)
 * ![Filebeat Configuration file](https://github.com/the-Coding-Boot-Camp-at-UT/UTA-MCC-VIRT-CYBER-PT-03-2021-U-C/blob/main/Lesson%20Plans/13-Elk-Stack-Project/Activities/Stu_Day_2/Solved/config_files/filebeat-configuration.yml)
- # make change:
+ ###### make change:
     output.elasticsearch:
     hosts: ["10.1.0.4:9200"]
     username: "elastic"